tonybutzer/harmony-docs/documentation/source/11week.md

 ## Class Recap

 - I want to demystify the cloud.
-    - cost for CONUS Evapo is $100
+    - i.e. -- cost for CONUS Evapo is $100
 - I want to accelerate science to keep up with the earth and human challenges we face
     - Early results are quite promising - more to come ...
 - I will be asking you folks lots of questions about the effectiveness of Jupyter and how to work with such a diverse group of folks.